 Mailing address 2872 Summerview Court Westbank BC Canada V2A 8N7 Please follow us on FaceBook

-Immersion classes are held regularly in Westbank, and with partners at PIB and OIB.
+Immersion classes are held regularly in Westbank, and with partners at OIB.
 We welcome visitors and hold regular community events.
 Language classes currently held over ZOOM.
 Interested learners are encouraged to download N̓səlxčín 1 textbook and audio at www.interiorsalish.com.